Lessons from Formally Verified Deployed Software Systems (Extended version)

-The analysis of systems leading to this survey is subject to clear limitations: \begin{itemize} \item It is not a full Systematic Literature Review, in particular because some of the industrial systems surveyed do not appear in the ``literature'' in the sense of scholarly journals or conferences.
+\begin{itemize} \item It is not a full Systematic Literature Review, in particular because some of the industrial systems surveyed do not appear in the ``literature'' in the sense of scholarly journals or conferences.
 It follows, however, the recommended review protocol for SLRs \cite{keele2007guidelines}. \item We may have overlooked relevant systems for lack of information.
 We may for example have missed systems from companies that do not think of publishing their experience. \item Not all application areas are represented; missing, for example, are desktop applications, malware, software for ML and AI and healthcare systems. \item The selected systems were from Europe or the US, and are described in English. \item A selection bias comes from the papers themselves, which usually report successful verification efforts.
 Note, however, that the Ironclad authors explain that the method used did not succeed in verifying security but made it possible to find a complementary method that did. \item The available information mostly concerned initial system development.
 It is well known that updates (``maintenance'') are a key part of software engineering.
 It has been difficult to find information on updates and whether they have been verified. \item Contacting people to get information not immediately clear from publications has often been hard (as project members leave the organization or no contact information is available). \end{itemize}